intelligentnode/docs/intellidocs/docs/npm/functions/gen.md

 # Gen

-The `Gen` class is a high-level wrapper to simplify AI integration and content generation with one line call.
+The `Gen` class is a high-level wrapper to simplify AI integration and content generation with **one line call**.
 It abstract complex multi-step workflows, allowing developers to seamlessly leverage various AI models for tasks like:

 - Content creation (marketing descriptions, blog posts)
 - Image generation from text descriptions